-The first time you login you will be greeted by a similar dashboard as the following:
+The first time you log in you will be greeted by a similar dashboard like this:

 The dashboard home will give you a snapshot of your blog details and settings.
 The "At a Glance" section highlights how many current blog posts, blog web pages, and comments on your blog.

-On the left side of your screen you will see a navigation bar with a handful of settings.
-The top 4 options (below the Dashboard link) are related to what content is available on your blog that users can view whereas the following 5 settings will allow you to set how you blog functions.
+On the left side of your screen, you will see a navigation bar with a handful of settings.
+The top 4 options (below the Dashboard link) are related to what content is available on your blog that users can view whereas the following 5 settings will allow you to set how your blog functions.

 Appearance - This section allows you to set or change the active Wordpress theme (or rather design).
 The appearance settings are activated by default by the Showit team and generally do not need to be adjusted **note that the Showit theme is not edited inside Wordpress so this option not widely used.